stevemichaelwhite/forecast-crypto/README.md

-## Exercises I
+## Exercise I

+**Note:** *This exercise might be a good litmus test to see if you have the time to dedicate to the course as this will be the least demanding exercise.*

 ***

-**Note:** This exercise might be a good litmus test to see if you have the time to dedicate to the course as this will be the least demanding exercise.

-***

-• Find a monthly series time series which is at least 15 years in length.
+* Find a monthly series time series which is at least 15 years in length.
 It can be anything you find interesting, so does not have to be a StatsNZ series.
 You might want to consult others to see if someone else is interested in it too.
 While it is much better if you do your own analysis on a time